Meet the Coaches

 Assistant Coach

-Josh Allen enters his fifth season as an assistant coach at Davidson-Davie Community College.
+Josh Allen enters his seventh season as an assistant coach at Davidson-Davie Community College.

-In his four years at Davidson-Davie, he has helped lead the program to the following:
+In his six years at Davidson-Davie, he has helped lead the program to the following:

 Assistant Coach